kannanjayachandran/Wafers-Fault-Detection/Readme_Assets/Structure.md

 The data is ingested from the fixed location and stored in a database.

 1. Created a database schema for the data (prediction schema).
+2. Created a folder called `Prediction_Logs` to store the logs of the ingestion process.